Amex Platinum review (Including an incredible new bonus)

 The Chase Sapphire Reserve comes with annual credits of its own – a $300 travel credit, which automatically triggers to refund you for the first $300 in travel you spend each calendar year and $60 in DoorDash credits each year (through 2021).
 The total value of these credits doesn’t amount to that of the Amex Platinum, but they’re much more useful in my opinion.

-Youcan earn 60,000 Amex Membership Rewards points after spending $5,000 on purchases in the first three months of opening a new Amex Platinum card.
+You can earn 75,000 Amex Membership Rewards points after spending $5,000 on purchases in the first three months of opening a new Amex Platinum card.
 That’s enough to travel nearly anywhere in the world with Amex transfer partners like Delta, Flying Blue, or Singapore Airlines.
-You’ll also get benefits like (terms apply):
+Plus, you’ll earn 10x points on eligible purchases on your new card at U.S. gas stations and U.S. supermarkets, on up to $15,000 in combined purchases, during your first six months of card membership — a heck of a bonus given that gas and groceries are two incredibly popular categories.

 |For more travel and credit card news, deals and analysis sign up for our newsletter here.|